Metal Roofs vs. Asphalt Shingles: Pros, Cons, & Use Cases

 Metal roofs are versatile, so you’ll commonly find them in residential, commercial, and industrial buildings.
 They increase energy efficiency and longevity, but also come in a range of material and style options.
 This makes them popular in regions prone to harsh weather or for property owners prioritizing long-term value.

-Pros of Metal Roofs
+Pros and Cons of Metal Roofs

 The biggest advantage of installing a metal roof is their incredible lifespan.
 On average, metal roofs can last from 40 to 60 years or longer when properly maintained.